 Examples of Amplification in Literature

-In this excerpt, Dickens amplifies the phrase “brand-new” and then describes it further by giving more details about everything such as furniture, friends, servants, place, horses, pictures, etc.
+In this excerpt, Dickens amplifies the phrase “bran-new,” and then describes it further by giving more details about everything, such as furniture, friends, servants, place, horses, pictures, etc.

 You can notice that emphasis is on the “light” in the excerpt given above.
-Moving on from literal meaning to the metaphorical meaning of the lights, the speaker is describing the purpose of lights in human lives.
+Moving on from literal meaning to the metaphorical meaning of the light, the speaker is describing the purpose of light in human lives.

 “If a person has ugly thoughts, it begins to show on the face.
 And when that person has ugly thoughts every day, every week, every year, the face gets uglier and uglier until you can hardly bear to look at it.

 A person who has good thoughts cannot ever be ugly.
 You can have a wonky nose and a crooked mouth and a double chin and stick-out teeth, but if you have good thoughts it will shine out of your face like sunbeams and you will always look lovely.”

 Here in this excerpt, Dahl elaborates to explain in depth the way an ugly person can turn out to be uglier, and how a beautiful person remains beautiful, despite having physical imperfections.

 Example #4: All Stories Are True (by John Edgar Wideman)